 - Professional development session at annual Purdue Extension ANR retreat on soil health and sustainable agricultural practices for mint production.

-- Post Doc and graduate student trained in the characterization of Verticillium wilt and ASD experiments.
+- A graduate student trained in the characterization of Verticillium wilt and ASD experiments.

 - Extension bulletins and journal publications.

-- Website dedicated to hosting mint research informaton.
+- A website dedicated to hosting mint research information.

 Educational & Outreach Activities

-An annual SARE project workshop is conducted in conjunction with the Midwest Mint Conference.
-Indiana, Wisconsin and Michigan growers come together annually to discuss issues and learn more about mint production.
+Annual SARE project workshops were conducted in 2019 and 2020 in conjunction with the Midwest Mint Growers Conference at Fair Oaks Indiana.
+Indiana, Wisconsin, and Michigan growers come together annually to discuss issues and learn more about mint production.
 This has been very successful.
 It is the best time of year to get all growers in one room.

 The 2020 Annual Mint Industry Research Council Conference was held in Scottsdale AZ.
 Is was very well attended.
-Growers from the main mint producing states in the U.S. (California, Washington State, Oregon, Idaho, Indiana, Wisconsin and Michigan), mint oil buyers (Labbeemint, A&M Todd, Callisons, Northwest Ingredients), end users (Wriggles, Colgate) and input suppliers were present at the meeting.
+Growers from the main mint producing states in the U.S. (California, Washington State, Oregon, Idaho, Indiana, Wisconsin, and Michigan), mint oil buyers (Labbeemint, A&M Todd, Callisons, Northwest Ingredients), end-users (Wriggles, Colgate), and input suppliers were present at the meeting.
 Dr. Langenhoven’s presentation presented information to growers about opportunities for the integration of more sustainable practices in the quest to control Verticillium Wilt in peppermint.
-Its also gave him the opportunity to explain to attendees what we are trying to do in our SARE project.
+It also gave him the opportunity to explain to attendees what we are trying to do in our SARE project.

-The project is in its establishment phase and therefore we do not have any success stories yet.
+The project is in its research implementation and data collection phase and therefore we do not have any success stories yet.
 Farmers are however very enthusiastic about the project and the potential benefit it could have on their farming operations.